 A Premiership Rugby spokesman told TRP: “We are in the middle of amicable negotiations with the RFU over the release of players for next season’s Sevens World Series.”

-Meanwhile, and New Zealand are preparing to unleash their big guns, either in Olympic qualifiers or at the Olympics themselves.
+Meanwhile, Australia and New Zealand are preparing to unleash their big guns, either in Olympic qualifiers or at the Olympics themselves.

 Australia are understood to be toying with calling up Israel Folau, Michael Hooper, Jesse Mogg and Kurtley Beale, while Olympic favourites New Zealand may well employ the services of Sonny Bill Williams, Ben Smith and Julian Savea.